ellaism/specs/README.md

   consensus-related specification.
 In this case, the editor shall move the specification to **Planned** state, and transparently indicate support level (*Majority Fork*, *Chain Split*, or *Minority Fork*).
-* Once a fork happens, and the forked can survives, a specification is moved to **Enforced** state.
+* Once a fork happens, and the forked chain survives, a specification is moved to **Enforced** state.
 If chain split happened, it should also incidate which particular chain this specification is on.
 Specifications in this state also get a STD number in the format of `ella-$number-$feature`.
 * By default, if chain split happens, this specification repository